![Sorry, I had to keep it ;]](img/loususi_name.png)

 Humor, lightness, energy, and play can only make the work better, so I bring that into our daily design practice.
 We can do both.
 Having fun does not take away from how seriously devoted we are to creating valuable new experiences for people.

-I am currently looking for opportunities to contribute to UX design excellence for products and teams.
+I am currently looking for Senior UX and Product Design opportunities to contribute to UX design excellence for products and teams.
 The work can be consultative or full-time and permanent.
 I fiercely advocate for a mutually optimal human experience through design transformation.

 I also teach art, innovation, leadership and design across New England for a variety of learning institutions, including Brandeis University, Massachusetts College of Art and Design, and Endicott College.